oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  1. Decide which Disclosures to release to the Verifier, obtaining proper End-User consent if necessary.
  2. If Key Binding is required, create a Key Binding JWT.
- 3. Create the Combined Format for Presentation, including the selected Disclosures and, if applicable, the Key Binding JWT.
+ 3. Assemble the SD-JWT for Presentation, including the selected Disclosures and, if applicable, the Key Binding JWT.
  4. Send the Presentation to the Verifier.

 ## Verification by the Verifier  {#verifier_verification}